Kat24C/Mushrooms/README.md

  ## Credits
   * The code to make the social media links was adapted from the love running project.
+  * The * in css was adapted from the love running project.
   * The container code was taken from Spencer Barriball, Mentoor.
-  * Used pictures from font awesome
+  * Used images from font awesome.

 ## Media
   * The first image was taken by me.